Homepage

 Best for nightlife lovers and party people

-Music, chatter and general revelry fills the streets, particularly in the summer months, when many visitors prep for a big night out at the renowned Sky Club, home to a 330 square-metre dancefloor.
+If you like raucous and rowdy, head straight to Paceville, a central suburb of St. Julian’s which is known as ‘the entertainment capital of Malta’.
+Music, chatter and general revelry fill the streets, particularly in the summer months, when many visitors head out at the renowned Sky Club, home to a 330 square-metre dancefloor.
 Enjoy soul and hip hop vibes at Club Havana, or Latin American beats at Fuego Casa Latina, which blends infectious notes with an open air terrace and pool views.

-Where to stay in Paceville
+Where to stay in St Julian’s

 • St Julian's, Malta